The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 When can I take paid annual leave?

-Paid annual leave may be taken for a period agreed between you and your employer.
-If you cannot attend for work due to a bushfire, you may ask your employer if you can take a period of your accrued paid annual leave.
-Your employer must not unreasonably refuse to agree to your request to take paid annual leave.
+If you have annual leave accrued, paid annual leave may be taken for a period agreed between you and your employer.
+If you cannot attend work due to a bushfire, you may ask your employer if you can take a period of your accrued annual leave.
+Your employer must not unreasonably refuse to agree to your request to take annual leave.

-Whether or not a refusal by your employer to grant you a period of paid annual leave is 'unreasonable' will depend largely upon the surrounding circumstances.
-Unless there are exceptional circumstances, which absolutely demand that you are at work, it is likely that a refusal by your employer to allow you to take paid annual leave due to a bushfire would be considered unreasonable.
+Whether or not it is 'unreasonable' for your employer to refuse a request for you to take annual leave will depend upon the surrounding circumstances.
+Unless there are exceptional circumstances, which require you to be at work, it is likely that a refusal by your employer to allow you to take paid annual leave due to a bushfire would be considered unreasonable.

 How much paid annual leave am I entitled to?

 Under the National Employment Standards, full-time employees are entitled to four weeks of paid annual leave per year of service.
 Part-time employees are entitled to paid annual leave proportionate to their hours of work.
 Annual leave accrues during a year of service according to your ordinary hours of work and accumulates (carries over) from year to year.

 Casual employees are not entitled to annual leave.

 Can my employer require me to use my accrued annual leave if I am absent from work due to a bushfire?